-Sections 4 through 7 on contributory and non-contributory cash transfers, concessions and health coverage discussed different schemes, measures and programs that countries put in place to reach the objective of ensuring income security, coverage of disability-related and access to health and other needed services for people with disabilities.
+Sections 4 through 7 on contributory and non-contributory cash transfers, concessions and health coverage discussed different schemes, measures and programmes that countries put in place to reach the objective of ensuring income security, coverage of disability-related and access to health and other needed services for people with disabilities.
 The majority of these measures are targeted to people with disabilities and their specific needs, which implies a capacity within the government to determine disability status and needs.

-10 This section is based on an upcoming working paper produced jointly by UNICEF and UNESCAP on disability assessment and determination systems in low- and middle-income countries.
+&lt;sup>10 This section is based on a upcoming working paper produced jointly by UNICEF and UNESCAP on disability assessment and determination systems in low- and middle-income countries.

 The CRPD does not prescribe either adopting disability assessment and determination mechanisms or attributing a "disability status" to support inclusion of persons with disabilities.
 Indeed, many CRPD provisions that are geared towards mainstreaming and making all infrastructure, services, and facilities accessible and inclusive of persons with disabilities.
 Where equal access to services is guaranteed based on non-discrimination and provision of reasonable accommodation, systems would not require identifying persons with disabilities to ensure inclusivity.
-However, many provisions related either to specific measures to accelerate de facto equality (article 5.d) or provision of individualized support such as on support services to live in the community (art.
-19), health (art 25), employment (art.
-27) and social protection (art.
-28) for instance may imply that States develop capacities and mechanisms to identify who requires disability-related support, what kind of support they need, and ultimately who is entitled to get such support.
+However, many provisions related either to specific measures to accelerate de facto equality (article 5.d) or provision of individualized support such as on legal capacity (art.
+12), support services to live in the community (art.
+19), health (art 24), employment (art.
+27), on education (art.
+24) and with regards to individualized support, social protection (art.
+28) may imply that States develop capacities and mechanisms to identify who requires disability-related support, what kind of support they need, and ultimately who is entitled to get such support.

-In all countries that have fairly mature social protection systems, while access to mainstream social protection schemes such as poverty assistance, old age pension, health insurance, public housing might not require identification of persons with disabilities (assuming that they are made accessible), providing disability-specific support (cash transfer for income replacement and/or disability related costs, costly assistive devices, personal assistance, among others) require such identification to ensure that programs reach those for whom they are designed.
+In all countries that have fairly mature social protection systems, while access to mainstream social protection schemes such as poverty assistance, old age pension, health insurance, public housing might not require identification of persons with disabilities (assuming that they are made accessible), providing disability specific support (cash transfer for income replacement and/or disability related costs, costly assistive devices, personal assistance, among others) require such identification to ensure that programmes reach those for whom they are designed.